sinemozturk/Jenkins-CI-CD-Pipeline/README.md

 ## Install Required Plugins for This Project

 - Go to `Manage Jenkins` tab, and navigate `Manage Plugins` this is the place where actually you can download project related tools and technologies' plugins.
-Navifate to `Available Plugins` tab.
+Navigate to `Available Plugins` tab.

     ![](./images/manage%20plugins.PNG)